Biodiversity – the basis for our livelihoods

 © GIZ/Una Jovovic

-Biodiversity – meaning the diversity within species, between species and in ecosystems – is essential for survival.
+Biodiversity – meaning the variety within species, between species and in ecosystems – is essential for a healthy planet and human well-being.

 Aquatic and terrestrial ecosystems are not only habitats for flora and fauna.
-They are also our insurance against future risks and of great relevance for climate change mitigation and adaptation.
-Intact ecosystems provide a variety of ecosystem services such as climate regulation, protection against extreme weather events and clean drinking water; they ensure soil fertility and protect against erosion.
+They also serve as insurance against future risks and are of great relevance for climate change mitigation and adaptation.
+Intact ecosystems provide a wide range of ecosystem services such as climate regulation, protection against extreme weather events and clean drinking water; they ensure soil fertility and protect against erosion.
 Nevertheless, biodiversity is declining faster than ever before, and ecosystems are becoming increasingly degraded.
-The main drivers are land conversion due to agriculture and deforestation, infrastructure development, overexploitation of resources, pollution due to the introduction of toxic substances and nutrients into water and soil, the spread of alien invasive species, and climate change.
-Biodiversity conservation is vital for a stable environment and human wellbeing and needs to be prioritised as a task for society as a whole and addressed in conjunction with climate change.
+The main drivers include land conversion due to agriculture and deforestation, infrastructure development, overexploitation of resources, pollution due to the introduction of toxic substances and nutrients into water and soil, the spread of invasive alien species, and climate change.

-The Convention on Biological Diversity (CBD) is the binding international legal framework for the conservation of biodiversity.
-In December 2022, the 196 Parties to the CBD adopted the Kunming-Montreal Global Biodiversity Framework (GBF) to mitigate biodiversity loss by 2030 and reverse current trends in favour of nature restoration.
-In addition to four long-term goals to be achieved by 2050, the CBD also set 23 targets for 2030.
-Key targets include the protection of 30 per cent of the global land and sea area by 2030 while recognising indigenous and ancestral traditional territories, the restoration of 30 per cent of areas of degraded ecosystems, the reduction of pollution and the increased use of biodiversity-friendly practices in agriculture, forestry, aquaculture and fisheries.
+The Convention on Biological Diversity (CBD) is the binding international legal framework for the conservation and sustainable use of biodiversity and the equitable distribution of benefits.
+In December 2022, the 196 Parties to the CBD adopted the Kunming-Montreal Global Biodiversity Framework (GBF) to halt and reverse biodiversity loss by 2030 and to put nature on a path to recovery.
+In addition to four long-term goals to be achieved by 2050, the GBF also has 23 global targets for urgent action until 2030.
+Key targets include the conservation of 30 per cent of the global land and sea areas by 2030, recognising indigenous and traditional territories, the restoration of 30 per cent of areas of degraded ecosystems, the reduction of pollution and the increased application of biodiversity-friendly practices in agriculture, forestry, aquaculture and fisheries.

-On behalf of the German Government, GIZ supports its partner countries in implementing the objectives of the GBF in their national policies, planning and practice.
+On behalf of the German Government, GIZ supports partner countries in implementing their commitments under the CBD in national policies, planning and practice.

 Services include, for example:

-• Advising and supporting partner countries in the preparation of National Biodiversity Action Plans (NBSAP)
+• (Policy) advice and support to partner countries in the revision and updating of National Biodiversity Strategies and Action Plans (NBSAP)

-• Capacity development to support the implementation of national biodiversity targets in specific thematic areas such as protected area management, ecosystem restoration and resource mobilisation
+• Capacity development to promote the implementation of national biodiversity targets in thematic areas such as management of protected and conserved areas, ecosystem restoration and nature-based solutions, inclusive nature-positive value and supply chains and biodiversity finance

-• Development and implementation of awareness-raising and public relations measures in order to embed the topic systematically in politics and society
+• Development and implementation of awareness-raising and public relations measures on the multiple values of biodiversity in order to embed the topic systematically in politics and society

 Additional information